 During the road works between the Heroon and the Upper Agora in 1874, Carl Humann noticed some fragments of the famous Zeus Altar and it was smuggled into Berlin.
 So, the historical significance of the Pergamon Acropolis came to light after this period and periodic excavations have been carried out until today.

 During the excavations carried out by Carl Humann between 1878-1886, the section called Upper City in the acropolis was unearthed first.
 After these first excavations, the works stopped for 4 years.

 And, the second comprehensive excavations were started by the Germans in 1900 and continued until 1913.
 The second excavation was conducted under the direction of Dörpfeld, who also carried out important research in Troy, and two scientists such as Hepding and Schatzmann helped him in these excavations.

 During these excavations, the Zeus altar, the Athena Temple, the Agora, and the remains of important buildings belonging to the Attalos dynasty were unearthed.
-The researches, which was stopped in 1913 with the outbreak of World War First, were resumed in 1927 and continued until 1936 with a team headed by a German archaeologist Theodor Wiegand (1864-1936).
+The researches, which was stopped in 1913 were resumed in 1927 and continued until 1936 with a team headed by German archaeologist Theodor Wiegand (1864-1936).

-Under the Acropolis, the Red Basilica (Red Hall) and the place called Pergamon Asklepion, which is almost like a second city, is located where the present Pergamon settlement is located.
+Under the Acropolis, the Red Basilica and the place called Pergamon Asklepion are located where the present Pergamon settlement is located.
 With the start of the Second World War, German scientists stopped the excavations and left Pergamum, and the excavations, which were restarted under the direction of Erich Boehringer (1897- 1971) in 1957, brought to light very important findings of the history of Pergamon and continued until 1968.

 Archaeological excavations and restorations carried out regularly after 1972 with German-Turkish cooperation continue today, using the latest modern technological methods of our age.